verlok/vanilla-lazyload/README.md

 [DEMO](https://verlok.github.io/lazyload/demos/container_multiple.html) - [SOURCE](https://github.com/verlok/lazyload/blob/master/demos/container_multiple.html) - [API](#-api)

-### Delay load
+### Delay loading

-> 💡 **Use case**: you want the images to stay inside the viewport for some time before to start loading them, e.g. to skip loading some images them if the user scrolled fast after them.
+> 💡 **Use case**: if a your scrolls fast over your images, you might wait a short time before the images start loading.
+This is how.

 HTML